ecmwf/ecflow/docs/ug/user_manual/python_based_suite_definition/debugging_suite_definition/simulation.rst

 The suite definition describes the static structure, it's not until the definition is loaded in the server, that we see its dynamic behaviour.

-With ecflow python API, the dynamic behaviour of the suite can be simulated, ( i.e. in the same manner as the server).
+With ecFlow python API, the dynamic behaviour of the suite can be simulated, ( i.e. in the same manner as the server).

 Simulation has the following benefits: